HISTORY OF GLEN AVON PROTESTANT SCHOOL

 For many years, the original board members frequently visited the school, proud of their endeavor, no doubt.
 Mrs. Netty Ostapiw, the home economics teacher, was a great hostess for the school then and enjoyed catering to the members on their visits.
 Students remember ironing tablecloths and busily preparing for each and every visit.

-With closing of the surrounding country schools and the integration of Native children from Saddle Lake, and the bussing of these children, the school population exploded.
-Because of the steadily increasing enrollments the School Building was expanded in 1958 and again in 1967.
+With closing of the surrounding country schools and the bussing of some children from Saddle Lake, the school population exploded.
+Because of the steadily increasing enrollments, the school building was expanded in 1958 and again in 1967.

 Fifty years later, the student population had outgrown the original facility and a brand new school was needed.
 In May 2004, with staff and students sitting on the 10 acres of grass at 44th Avenue and 42nd street, just south of the St. Paul Regional School, Premier Ralph Klein and Minister of Infrastructure and Transportation, Ty Lund announced the approval of the proposal for the funding to build a brand new school.
 In April of 2005, the design committee representatives were Terry LaBoucane, trustee; Percy Malech, principal; Gord Delisle, head custodian; Maureen Miller, school council chair; Don Zarowny - Director of Facilities; Doug Yeo, Superintendant; Jean Champagne, Secretary-Treasurer; joined later by Doug Fedoruk Director of Facilities and Debbie Thorne, Principal 2006.